Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 Multi-timeframe subscriptions per symbol:
 - A single WebSocket connection can subscribe to the same `symbol` across multiple `timeframe`s concurrently (e.g., `1M`, `5M`, `1H`, `4H`).
-- Send a separate `subscribe` message per timeframe; each will stream its own initial snapshot and boundary `ohlc_update`s.
+- Send a separate `subscribe` message per timeframe; each will stream its own initial snapshot, high‑frequency `ohlc_live` updates while the candle is forming, and a boundary `ohlc_update` when the candle closes.
 - To unsubscribe a specific symbol×timeframe, send:

 ```json